-For less than $30, you won’t find a better overall speaker than the Oontz Angle 3.
-It produced bright, clear vocals and crisp treble, and it even delivered a bit of bass—something missing from other cheap speakers.
+For such little cash, you won’t find many better speakers than the Oontz Angle 3.
+It produces bright, clear vocals and crisp treble, and it even delivers a bit of bass—something missing from other cheap speakers.
 With a unique 5.3 x 2.6 x 2.8-inch triangular design, it manages to be compact while still creating a big sound.
 Its IPX5 weather resistance means you don’t have to worry if it gets splashed with water (but you shouldn’t dunk it in the pool).
 It includes a microphone if you want to use it as a speakerphone.

 This version of the Oontz has better battery life than previous models, cranking out tunes for up to 14 hours.
 While it doesn’t sound quite as good as the SoundCore 2, it has a stronger wireless signal.
 Like the SoundCore, It lacks an app for adjusting sound.

 The adorably tiny JBL Go 3 very nearly does it all, and for hardly any cash.
 It's highly portable, even more so than the Go 2 thanks to the new rope loop, and is water- and dust-proof to the IP67 standard.
 That's on par with the class-leading UE Megaboom 3.
 It's also good-looking, with six color options to choose from, and its Bluetooth 5.1 is solid and dependable.